Akcanbasri/GLOBAL_AI_pizza_order/README.md

-This Codes Writed by Hasan Basri Akcan and Melis İldireci
+This Codes Writed by Hasan Basri Akcan and Melis İldireci.

 # GLOBAL_AI_pizza_order